yDkay/Bravo-Care-Automation/TestPlan/TestCases/testCase-Login.md

 **When**

-> I add those credentials correctly and click Login.
+> We add those credentials correctly and click Login.

 **Then**